 And don’t even get us started on when you have no choice but to change a nappy in public.
 When you feel like you don’t know what you doing, it can seem like onlookers definitely think you don’t know what you’re doing, which is the last thing stressed-out new parents need.
 But fear of changing a nappy outside the house can get so intense that parents can be put off going out altogether.
 So first of all, just know – you’re not doing anything wrong.
 There is no ‘perfect’ way to change a nappy and there certainly is no ‘perfect’ baby that always lies still and just lets their parent get on with it."

-This article includes a short series of nappy changing tips to help you in a small way on this great journey you're on.
+This article includes a short series of nappy changing tips to help you learn how to change your newborn baby's nappy in no time!

 Top nappy changing tips